Solution | Demand Forecast#

 Overview#

 Predicting how your business will behave in the future, whether being short, medium or long term is hard.
-Yet, it is critical for all companies to have the ability to forecast future trends in a reliable manner to answer a broad range of strategic questions.
-In order to answer those questions, companies should be able to plan for future trends: how?
-By leveraging Demand Forecast.
+Yet, it’s critical for all companies to have the ability to forecast future trends in a reliable manner to answer a broad range of strategic questions.
+To answer those questions, companies should be able to plan for future trends: how?
+By leveraging demand forecast.

-In this plug and play solution, transactions dataset, product metadata, seasonal events, and point of sale information is used to train a model to forecast demand.
+In this plug and play Solution, you use transactions data, product metadata, seasonal events, and point of sale information to train a model to forecast demand.
 Users can quickly model different forecasting scenarios, enrich their model with demand drivers, leverage seasonality effects, and pave the road to optimization use cases.

 Installation#